Eric Garcia: Discovered in Barcelona, polished at Man City | Goal.com

 The following summer, he made a huge impression on City's pre-season tour to the United States where he shone in games against Liverpool and Bayern Munich.

-A first-team debut then came four weeks before his 18th birthday in the Carabao Cup victory away to Leicester City, and he is now made 14 appearances for Guardiola’s side.
+A first-team debut then came four weeks before his 18th birthday in the Carabao Cup victory away to Leicester City, and he has now made 14 appearances for Guardiola’s side.

 While he may have had more appearances if he had left to go elsewhere on loan, the City boss believes his young players with the most potential – Phil Foden, Taylor Harwood-Bellis and Tommy Doyle – will learn more from training with City's senior players.